CommonAccord/Site-Org/Doc/ABA/ABA_Intercreditor_Form.01.md

 2.1.Ti=PERMITTED MODIFICATIONS

-Except as otherwise expressly provided in this section 2,
+2.1.0.sec=Except as otherwise expressly provided in this section 2,

 2.1.1.sec=the First Lien Obligations may be modified in accordance with their terms, and their aggregate amount increased or Refinanced, without notice to or consent by any Second Lien Claimholder, provided that the holders of any Refinancing Indebtedness (or their agent) bind themselves in a writing addressed to Second Lien Claimholders to the terms of this Agreement, and

 2.1.2.sec=the Second Lien Obligations may be modified in accordance with their terms, and their aggregate amount increased or Refinanced, without notice to or consent by any First Lien Claimholder, provided that the holders of any Refinancing Indebtedness (or their agent) bind themselves in a writing addressed to First Lien Claimholders to the terms of this Agreement.

-However, no such modification may alter or otherwise affect sections 1.1, “Seniority of Liens Securing First Lien Obligations,” or 1.8, “Prohibition on Contesting Liens; No Marshaling.”
+2.1.90.sec=However, no such modification may alter or otherwise affect sections 1.1, “Seniority of Liens Securing First Lien Obligations,” or 1.8, “Prohibition on Contesting Liens; No Marshaling.”

+2.1.=[02/Bit/Ssec_02]

 2.2.Ti=MODIFICATIONS REQUIRING CONSENT